crsmith01/homework-3-password-generator/README.md

 7. WHEN the password is generated,
     THEN the password is either displayed in an alert or written to the page.
 ```
-Note: I altered the HTML to be present a more practical user interface, wherein, instead of clicking “OK” or “Cancel” in a series of window confirm methods to determine what type of components they want in a password, users can uncheck a checkbox if they do not wish to include special characters (symbols), numbers, uppercase letters, or lowercase letters in their randomly generated password.
+Note: I altered the HTML to present a more practical user interface, wherein, instead of clicking “OK” or “Cancel” in a series of window confirm methods to determine what type of components they want in a password, users can uncheck a checkbox if they do not wish to include special characters (symbols), numbers, uppercase letters, or lowercase letters in their randomly generated password.
+They can also type, use the arrows, or use the slidebar to indicate how long they want their password to be.

 ```

 ## Mock-Up

-The following images showcase the web application's appearance and functionality:
+The following images showcase the web application's appearance and functionality: images/screenshot_alert.png images/screenshot/png

-INSERT SCREENSHOTS

-images/
-images/
-images/